-- We will be using a Raspberry Pi.
-Model 3B+ is currently probably the best, but any of the models (A, B, A+, B+, 2B, 3B) should work with the homeworks.
+- We will be using a Raspberry Pi. - See note on course website about what you need - Brief summary: Model 3B+ is currently probably the best, but any of the models (A, B, A+, B+, 2B, 3B) should work with the homeworks.
 No compute node.
-Zero probably will work but a bigger pain to use (no Ethernet, no GPIO header). - You will also need an SD card (4GB or bigger).
-Older Pis take the wide ones, newer the narrow ones.
+Zero probably will work but a bigger pain to use (no Ethernet, no GPIO header). - You will also need an SD card (8GB or bigger).
+Older use (it used micro-HDMI for output, it needs a USB-C power supply)

+Pis take the wide ones, newer the narrow ones.
 Usually not a problem as they tend to come with those adapters.
 You will want to install Linux (I tend to use Raspbian); getting a card pre-installed with Raspbian or "NOOBS" can save an hour or so of writing the SD card.

 - For power you will need a USB-micro cable.
-You can power from any desktop or laptop (or a 1A or higher USB charger) - The recently released Pi-4 is usable for this class, but it has a lot of new features which make it a bit harder to use (it used micro-HDMI for output, it needs a USB-C power supply)
+You can power from any desktop or laptop (or a 1A or higher USB charger) - The recently released Pi-4 is usable for this class, but it has a lot of new features which make it a bit harder to